Air-Quality-Data-Gaps/opportunity-score/README.md

 Please see <insert_document_link> for a detailed analysis and methodology behind the Opportunity Score

+To note, as with any effort to simplify a complex global challenge, this Opportunity Score is necessarily imperfect — it cannot capture every nuance, but we hope it provides a useful starting lens for philanthropic decision-making.

 ### How should this score be used - and not used?
 The Opportunity Score is  designed to describe where major PM2.5 data infrastructure gaps exist, and where it would be most valuable to fill these